Bachatero/getting_and_cleaning_data/README.md

  The run_analysis.R script contains a function that:
    * loads dplyr and plyr libraries
-   * sets working directory to ./UCI HAR Dataset, ( !!!
-Please make sure your working directory has the same directory structure as getdata_projectfiles_UCI HAR Dataset.zip file or make adjustments accordingly !!!)
+   * sets working directory to ./getting_and_cleaning_data, ( !!!
+Please clone make sure your working directory has thegsame directory structure as getdata_projectfiles_UCI HAR Dataset.zip file or make adjustments accordingly !!!)

 * reads in contents of Samsung experiment test and train files:
-    * test measurements in ./test/X_test.txt
+    * test measurements in ./X_test.txt
     * test subjects who carried out the experiment in ./test/subject_test.txt
     * activities performed by test subjects in ./test/y_test.txt
     * train measurements in ./train/X_train.txt